Myronmeng/GCPDataEngineer/UdemyLecure1.md

 ### Oozie and Sqoop
 Oozie is a worflow scheduler system to manage apache hadoop jobs Sqoop transfers large amounts of data into hdfs from relational databases such as mySql.

+## Case study
+1. It's okay to just look at the technical requirements section and solution concept
+2. When it says hadoop workload immediately think of data proc
+3. When it mentioned IOT data think of BigTable as it is perfect for IOT workloads
+4. Streaming and batched is for dataflow and bigquery
+5. When it says analyse historical data for predictive purposes alwasy think BigQuery
+6. When it mentions Apache Kafka always think Cloud Pub/Sub as they are both messaging systems.